Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-08.md

 Work through it.
 Notice what you have to touch and why.

-**When you are done, answer these questions:**
+---

+### Interview Follow-up Questions

+A good interviewer will not just accept your solution — they will probe it.
+After you finish, be ready to answer:

-- How many files did you have to modify?
+- How many files did you have to modify to add one piece of state?
 - Did `GameArea` need to know about `clicks` at all?
-- What would happen if `Clicker` was nested one level deeper?
+Why did it have to?
+- Imagine this app has 20 components instead of 5.
+What happens when the next feature request comes in?
+- Is there a better way to structure this?

+This last question is the one that leads somewhere.
+The interviewer is looking to see if you can identify the problem yourself — not just complete the task.

 ---

 ### Discussion

-Before the break, talk through what you found.
-This is the core question:
+Before the break, the core question:

 > If `GameArea` does not use `score`, `multiplier`, or `clicks` — why does it have to know about them?